How to send survey emails (with examples and templates)

 4. They can be personalized

 Survey email templates can be easily personalized with customer data using personalization variables.
-This allows you to effortlessly conduct surveys based on the customer’s individual experience, as well as provide a more personalized and engaging experience.
+This allows you to effortlessly conduct surveys based on the customer’s individual experience, as well as send more personalized and engaging messaging.

 5. They get better open rates